 Please act promptly to report any data security breaches.
 If you discover a data security breach, please notify your Head of Department/Office immediately.
-Heads of Department/Office to complete Section 1 of this form and email it to the DP Officer/FOI Officer at foi@dkit.ie
+Heads of Department/Office to complete Section 1 of this form and email it to the DP Officer at dataptrotection@dkit.ie.